guettli/programming-guidelines/README.md

 See the [TagTrend gtk, qt,
 django](http://sotagtrends.com/?tags=%5Bgtk,qt,django%5D)

-### Avoid to write native Apps
+### Avoid writing native Apps

-Developing a mobile friendly web application is much easier than writing a native app.
-If you can avoid it, then avoid to write a native app.
+Developing a mobile-friendly web application is much easier than writing a native app.
+If you can avoid it, then avoid writing a native app.

 The development and release process is much slower.

-Of course the age of [Progressive Web Apps](https://web.dev/progressive-web-apps/) has just begun.
+Of course, the age of [Progressive Web Apps](https://web.dev/progressive-web-apps/) has just begun.
 A lot of things are not possible in a web app up to now.
-Just be warned, that this road is slow and in the long run deprecated, since the environments for PWAs is getting better every year.
+Just be warned, that this road is slow and in the long run deprecated, since the environments for PWAs are getting better every year.

 ### Learn one programming language, not ten.

 Most young developers think you need to learn many programming languages to be a good developer.

-My opinion: Learn Python, SQL and some JavaScript.
+My opinion: Learn Python, SQL, and some JavaScript.

-Then learn other topics: PostgreSQL, Configuration management, continuous integration, organizing, team work, learn to play a music instrument, long distance running, family
+Then learn other topics: PostgreSQL, Configuration management, continuous-integration, organizing, teamwork, learn to play a musical instrument, long-distance running, family

 ### Learn "git bisect"

-"git bisect" is a great tool in conjunction with unittests.
+"git bisect" is a great tool in conjunction with unit tests.
 It is easy to find the commit, which introduced an error.
-Unfortunately it is not a one-liner up to now.
+Unfortunately, it is not a one-liner up to now.
 You can use it like this:

 ``` {.sourceCode .shell}